-Dr. Till Sterzel is a Senior Project Manager at adelphi working in the Climate Change Adaptation and Urban Transformation departments.
+Dr. Till Sterzel is a Senior Advisor Climate Policy at adelphi working in the Climate Change Adaptation and Urban Transformation departments.
 He is co-coordinator of the theme group on Climate Change Adaptation.

-For more than fourteen years, Till has worked as a consultant, scientist and trainer in the areas of climate impacts and vulnerability, as well as climate change and urbanisation.
+Till has 15 years of post-graduate experience as a consultant, scientist and trainer in the areas of climate impacts and vulnerability, as well as climate change and urbanisation.
 His main focus lies on data-driven analyses of adaptation needs and options in various human-environment systems (especially in low- and middle-income countries and in fast-growing coastal cities) and on climate information services.
 Within the framework of applied research and policy consulting, he works regularly on behalf of environmental ministries at both the federal and provincial level.
 He also regularly serves as an expert on climate information services for the European Commission.
 Till Sterzel is Capacity WORKS certified and has regional competencies in urban Europe and East Africa.

 Till Sterzel is the author of several scientific publications in ISI-listed journals, book chapters, and reports.
 For his dissertation, he developed a data-driven method to standardise vulnerabilities against global (environmental) change in human-environment systems, both globally and regionally.
 He has several years of experience with vulnerability and cluster analyses.
 In addition, he was responsible for applications of geographic information systems (GIS) and digital cartography in research projects at the Potsdam Institute for Climate Impact Research (PIK) for many years.